![]() 300 dpi JPEG |

 basses.

-Tunes with two or three parts can be mostly played without any problems on the standard-bass-accordion but it should be avoided to play two
+Tunes with two or three parts can be mostly played without any problems on standard-bass-accordion but it should be avoided to play two

-exceptions, e.g. some medieval tunes whose two lowest parts only contain long notes those sound together in fourths and fifths, or the first
+exceptions, e.g. some medieval tunes whose two lowest parts only contain long notes those sound together in fourths and fifths, or first

 instruments which have a treble with a piano-like keyboard.
 Instruments which have a treble with a button keyboard cause less problems

-to the key-notes F-B!
+to key-notes F–B!

 Chord-basses: One rank, scale range c1-b1 + one rank, scale range